 Find out more about Kingston University’s exciting transformation plans on the University’s website.

 Support and advice are freely available at Kingston University and we work very hard to ensure that your time at university will be enjoyable.
 In addition to a range of services to help you progress and make the most of your studies, we offer support to assist with everything from managing a budget to staying healthy.

 KU talent offers innovative and inclusive support.
 It has partnerships with a wide variety of employers and industry professionals.
 You’ll be able to gain inside knowledge that will help you prepare for great opportunities in both the UK and global markets.
 Industry and subject-specific events will help you network and build your profile.

 Additionally, Kingston offers a range of digital options to make studying quick and accessible.
 Canvas is the online learning environment.
 It gives you access to teaching resources such as lecture notes, presentations, discussion boards, and contact with your lecturers.
 You can access Canvas 24 hours a day from any internet-enabled computer, or through Kingston University’s apps (available on iPhone and Android).

 Fees, funding and costs

-Kingston upon Thames is only 30 minutes from central London and has been consistently reported as the safest borough in London (Metropolitan Police, 2017).
+Kingston upon Thames has been consistently reported as the safest borough in London (Metropolitan Police, 2017).

-The private rented sector in Kingston and the surrounding areas offer a good range of properties.
-Private accommodation options in Kingston include: rooms in house or flat shares with other students, studio and one-bedroom properties, and properties to rent as a group or family.
-The accommodation advisers in the Student Life Centre can help you to find the right place to live.
+Postgraduate students normally live in independent accommodation.
+This will enable you to choose your own flatmates and find a place to suityour own requirements and budget.
+The private rented sector in Kingston and the surrounding areas offers a good range of properties.
+Options include rooms in house- or flat-shares with other students, studio and one-bedroom properties, and properties to rent as a group or family.
+The accommodation advisers in the Student Life Centre can help you find the right place to live.